 Create a spreadsheet

-The first thing I would recommend is creating a spreadsheet.
-Now I use Excel but you can go old school and create your own table on a piece of paper as well.
+The first thing I would recommend when it comes to thinking about a budget for Christmas is creating a spreadsheet.
+Now I use Excel but you can go old school and create your own table on a piece of paper as well, or even use your phone.

 Having a spreadsheet will help you keep on top of who you have to buy for, how much you want to spend on them and you can also include what you have bought/ if you went over.
+You can also put in budgets for events, weekends away and any days out.
 Personally this has helped the last few years for me, and also been great at making sure I have bought for everyone/no-one is forgotten.
 Whilst also keeping me on track with my finances.

-I have mentioned this one in a previous post last year, but I think it is such an important one to think about.
+I have mentioned this one in a previous post a couple years ago, but I think it is such an important one to think about.
 I am aware people get weird talking or even thinking about Christmas before December (not me I can tell you that now, I start thinking about it after my birthday in June).
 But, in order to help your finances and in terms of budgeting it is something you should do.

 Personally I actually begin buying in August, and I know that sounds super early.
 But I like to get all my presents done and bought by middle of November.
-This is because, the end of November is that last pay check of the year for me so I would rather not worry that I have no money for Christmas events and so on (which again probably not so much this year).
+This is because, the end of November is that last pay check of the year for me so I would rather not worry that I have no money for Christmas events and so on.

 Also buying early just spreads the costs out, so you don’t feel like you are losing your finances.
-It is a great tip for staying on budget.
+It is a great tip for staying on budget for Christmas.

 Use Charity shops